Cancelling Your Health Insurance: A How-To Guide

 What to Do After the Cool-Off Period

-If you wish to cancel your insurance policy after the cooling-off period, you should consult your insurance policy for more information.
+If you wish to cancel your insurance policy following the cooling-off period, you should consult your insurance policy for more information.
 In most cases, if you have not made any claims during the insurance year, your insurer will issue you a refund; nevertheless, you will typically be required to pay administration fees.

 Alternatively, suppose you consider terminating your policy because you have discovered a better offer with another insurer.
 In that case, it may be more convenient and cost-effective to wait until your policy is due for renewal before making the change.